MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-get-started.md

 |Business owners / site owners]| Develop and plan solutions to business objectives.
 Responsible for site permissions, content audit, and content migration. |
 | Content authors| Authority on content best practices, content creation, content management, and page design.|

-## Implement
+## Create and implement

 ![Image of the building process for creating an intranet](media/IntranetBuild.png)

-- Communicate goals progress regularly.
+- Communicate goals progress regularly
-- Measure, learn, and pivot as you go.
+- Measure, learn, and pivot as you go
-- Get feedback regularly.
+- Get feedback regularly

 | Role                 |Implementation tasks           |
 | :------------------- | :------------------- |